 - Mix the potatoes when they are still hot with butter, eggs, grated Parmigiano, salt, pepper and nutmeg.

-- Grease a 20 cm round baking dish and spoon half of the mashed potatoes on the bottom.
+- Grease a 20 cm round baking dish or a rectangular oven proof tray and spoon half of the mashed potatoes on the bottom.
 Cover the potatoes with ham and pieces of gorgonzola and top with the mashed potatoes.

 - Sprinkle the surface with breadcrumbs, then add slivers of butter and bake for about 40 minutes.
 Finish with 5 minutes of grill to make a crispy surface.
 Serve warm.

 - It's good also the next day, just warm it in the oven.